The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 STEM Leader · Class of 2029

 The Believe Sleeve wasn't born in a research lab.
-It was born on a gymnastics floor, from a question Layla Kelch couldn't stop asking: why do athletes hesitate on skills they've already mastered?
+It was born on a gymnastics floor, from a question Layla couldn't stop asking herself after years of searching for an answer that nobody could give her.

 "I built the Believe Sleeve because fear doesn't just hurt your performance.
 It becomes injury.
 Athletes deserve a tool that catches hesitation before their body pays for it."